-Doom - Sega Genesis 32X (Game Only)
+Doom - Sega Genesis 32X (Game Only) - Used - Game Only

 The Union Aerospace Corporation has been experimenting with teleportation technology on Mars' moons Phobos and Deimos.
 After early successes, something goes wrong.
 It seems the scientists have opened a gateway straight to Hell.
 Phobos base is overrun with demonic creatures, and the whole of Deimos simply vanishes.
 A squad of marines is sent to Phobos, but all except one are quickly slaughtered.
 It falls to the surviving marine to grab some guns and strike back at the demons.